It’s a great time to be a 'have' in America. Even better than normal, I mean.

 What does it mean when even our unions—once bastions of hope for America’s labor against the absolute power of corporate ownership—have succumbed to this exclusionary and destructive trend?

 I’m confused how this is supposed to revitalize our much-talked about manufacturing base.
 About how this is supposed to draw the best and the brightest and reverse the brain drain I hear so many industries complaining about.

-As a former salesman for one of the Baby Bells spun-off in the wake of anti-trust litigation brought against AT&T, I watched in shock and horror as my union rolled over for the labor-hating victor of a hostile takeover:
+As a former sales and service consultant for one of the Baby Bells spun-off in the wake of the anti-trust litigation brought against AT&T, I watched in shock and horror as my union rolled over for the labor-hating victor of a hostile takeover: